ch4rum/ProgrammingExer/Python/DBappT/README.md

 - Prompting the user for their DB username and password.
 The password is *base64* encrypted, using a random encryption key, to ensure the security of the access data.

-- Present the user with an interactive menu with various options for managing customers, orders and sales representatives in the database.
+- Present the user with an interactive menu with various options for managing the database.
 Each option is labeled with a number or letter, allowing easy navigation.

-- Allow inserting new records in the database for customers, orders and sales representatives respectively.
+- Allow inserting new records into the database.
 Each function requests the necessary data and sends it to the database for storage.

 - Methods that allow the user to perform queries and generate reports based on the data in the database.
 In addition, the option to run custom queries though the *different_query* method is included.

 > [!CAUTION]
 > The database used is already created in advance.
-You can [download to here](https://github.com/ch4rum/ProgrammingExer/tree/master/DB/DBLab).
+You can [download to here](https://github.com/ch4rum/ProgrammingExer/tree/master/DB/).

+Check the [changelog](https://github.com/ch4rum/ProgrammingExer/blob/master/Python/DBappT/CHANGELOG.md) for updates.

 ## 💻 Usage